New and returning students

 Self-isolation support (updated 26 July)

 The rules on who needs to self-isolate are under review by the government and may change.
-In the event that students need to self-isolate in the next academic year, the University and colleges will provide academic, pastoral and welfare support as appropriate.
+In the event that you need to self-isolate, the University and colleges will provide academic, pastoral and welfare support as appropriate.

 The levels of support that we are currently planning are outlined below, and additional guidance will be provided ahead of the start of term.